-Update: The Youth Apps Challenge program is currently on hiatus.
-This time will allow us to develop a new, longer-term funding structure for the program to ensure that we have a sustainable approach moving forward.
-As soon as we have more information to share, we will post details here.
+Update - December 2016: The Youth Apps Challenge program is currently on hiatus.
+This time off will allow us to develop a new, longer-term funding structure for the program and ensure that we have a sustainable approach moving forward.
+As soon as we have more information to share about the future of Youth Apps, we will post details here.

-In the meantime, please explore FIRSTWashington (https://www.firstwa.org/) to learn more about their programs that expose, engage, and excite young people ages 6-18 in science, technology, engineering, and math skills.
-They do tremendous work!
+In the meantime, please continue your committment to introducing young people to coding and building their computational skills.
+FIRSTWashington (https://www.firstwa.org/) has great programs that expose, engage, and excite young people ages 6-18 in science, technology, engineering, and math skills.
+Others like Girls Who Code, Techbridge, and TEALS may operate chapters in your communities - so please explore these otions.

-Thank you for your interest in inspiring Washington youth to explore computational thinking, computer science, and hands-on problem-solving.
+Thank you for inspiring Washington youth to explore computational thinking, computer science, and hands-on problem-solving.
 We look forward to working with you in the near future.

 The Youth Apps Challenge